threefoldtech/info_grid/src/documentation/faq/faq.md

 For the other websites, it is a blue icon on the right bottom part of the page.

 The easiest way to contact the ThreeFold support is to use [this link](https://threefoldfaq.crisp.help/en/) and click on the chat icon.

-### Is there a ThreeFold simulator to calculate farming rewards?

-Of course!
-Go to the [ThreeFold Simulator](https://simulator.grid.tf/) and select DIY or Titan.

 ### What is the TFT entry price of my 3Node farming rewards?